 Some of them might be obvious but busy lives and hectic schedules get in the way and we often don’t have the time to reflect on this.

 This is when the Camino comes in and touches you with its magic: It is time to take one hill at a time, get the bike wheel moving, breathe in the fresh morning air, and keep going…

-These are 6 simple Life lessons we learn on the Camino de Santiago:
+Life on the Camino de Santiago: 6 Lessons we learn

 Each morning brings a day full of possibilities.
 No matter how tired or much your achy limbs might complain, once you are up and get moving, you are ready to take on this brand new start.
 What will the day bring?
 Que sera, sera?